-My experience as a writing educator includes the following university faculty positions, professional affiliations and conference presentations.
-Since 2013, in addition to my private teaching and consulting for individuals, I have guest lectured and led workshops for universities as an independent educator.
+Since 2013, in addition to my private teaching and consulting for individuals, I have guest lectured and led workshops at universities as an independent educator.

 - Columbia College of Physicians & Surgeons, Narrative Medicine Program, Co-Leader, Writing Workshop, 2006

 - Columbia University Undergraduate Writing Program.
 Instructor, 2007-2009